anders-wiggers/visualization-of-school-data/data/fetch/README.md

 ## Getting Started

-To run the script a few prerequisites must be forfilled.
+To run the script a few prerequisites must be fulfilled.
 The script uses selenium with chromebrowers.
-The python enviorment used to develop the script was [Pipenv](https://github.com/pypa/pipenv) which means pipenv is need to install depedencies.
+The python environment used to develop the script was [Pipenv](https://github.com/pypa/pipenv) which means pipenv is needed to install dependencies.

 ### Prerequisites